markandtwin/meds5420_LR/README.md

-# RNA-seq Analysis Pipeline
+# Long-read RNA-seq Analysis Pipeline

 This repository contains a pipeline for processing long-read RNA-seq data, performing quality control (QC), alignment, and gene quantification.
 The pipeline is designed to run on a High-Performance Computing (HPC) cluster using Slurm job scheduler, leveraging tools like NanoPlot, minimap2, and Rsubread::featureCounts.
-The output is suitable for downstream differential gene expression analysis (e.g., with DESeq2).
+The output is suitable for downstream differential gene expression analysis (e.g., with DESeq2) and alternative splicing (using Shiba, etc).

 ## Overview